Edinburgh City Break: Amazing Things to Do

 Wanna hear something even more bookish and cool?
 If you time your visit correctly and come in August, you can even stay during Edinburgh’s well-known International Book Festival.
 Swoon.
 Yes, Edinburgh is for literary lovers.

-Did you enjoy my guide to Edinburgh?
+Did you enjoy my guide to having an Edinburgh city break?
 What are other amazing things to do in Edinburgh?
 Do you want to visit Edinburgh soon?
 Thank you so much for continuing to support Blond Wayfarer!
 You guys are the bomb!

 Note: Some links are affiliate-based.
 Affiliates help with the costs of this blog.